goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 # ZtplAppDirectory

 An opinionated Fast API application.
-Built with ❤️ based on past mistakes/experiences.

 # How to run